Skip to content

 }

-The syntax is simple: inside the parentheses of if, use a semicolon to separate the initialization statement from the condition.
+The syntax is plain: inside the if parentheses, a semicolon separates the initialization statement from the condition.

 cpp